Disaster Resilience Initiative

 Colwood is working to engage our community in building Disaster Resilience through Disaster Risk Reduction & Climate Adaptation strategies.

-What is the Disaster Resilience initiative about?
+What is the Disaster Resilience Initiative about?

 With grant support from the UBCM Community Emergency Preparedness Fund, the City is taking action to increase community safety and well-being by updating our disaster/emergency preparedness and developing plans for disaster risk reduction and climate adaptation.
 We’ll be engaging the public and key partners as we work on interconnected projects that are expected to conclude in January 2026.